Ackee-Blockchain/wake/docs/testing-framework/performance-considerations.md

 !!! warning
     It is important to specify the `--profile` flag before the `test` command.

-    It is not recommended to profile the `wake fuzz` command because it uses multiprocessing.
+    It is not recommended to profile the `wake test` command in multiprocessing mode (with the `-P` option set).

 Wake uses cProfile [dump_stats](https://docs.python.org/3/library/profile.html#profile.Profile.dump_stats) method to save the profiling results.